moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/promises/http-request.md

 * pending: the promise has been created, and the asynchronous function it's associated with has not succeeded or failed yet.
 This is the state your promise is in when it's returned from a call to fetch(), and the request is still being made.
 * fulfilled: the asynchronous function has succeeded.
 When a promise is fulfilled, its then() handler is called.
 * rejected: the asynchronous function has failed.
 When a promise is rejected, its catch() handler is called.
+DM: todoMM: what does "resolved" mean, when used with the above 3 terms?